Oklahoma teachers might follow West Virginia in strike, walk outs

 Teachers from around the state met in a planning session in Tulsa Friday and Oklahoma City teacher Heather Reed said, "Our teachers are exhausted, tired," the Tulsa World reported.

-Neither state education officials nor legislative officials were immediately available for comment.
+Neither the group's organizer, Alberto Morejon, nor legislative officials were immediately available for comment.

 In West Virginia, the teachers' three major unions were promised a 5 percent pay raise last week from Republican Gov. Jim Justice.